justin0979/DellInspiron530_ArchLinuxPlasma_Install/README.md

 then your password from earlier

 `# wifi-menu`

--- select router, I used default name, type in router password -- in order to auto-login with wifi-menu, type in `$ systemctl enable netctl-auto@wlp3s0.service`, substitute your `interface` for `wlp3s0` if it is different.
+-- select router, I used default name, type in router password

+-- in order to auto-login with wifi-menu, type in `systemctl enable netctl-auto@wlp3s0.service` now or after having set everything up, substitute your `interface` for `wlp3s0` if it is different.

 -- the `enable` will occur everytime the system boots, to start in the current session, you can use `start` instead of `enable`

 \*\*\* If you have ethernet and installed networkmanager && dhcpcd (not sure if comes standard already) you can use: